smurphyphd/text-analysis-political-speech-linguistic-complexity/README.md

 > Schoonvelde, M., Brosius, A., Schumacher, G., Bakker, B. (2019). _Liberals lecture, conservatives communicate: Analyzing complexity and ideology in 381,609 political speeches_.
 PLOS |ONE.

 - A link to the public version of the journal article can be found here: https://pmc.ncbi.nlm.nih.gov/articles/PMC6364865/.
 PDF copies are found in "docs" folder.
-- In-class replication presentation is found in "presentation" folder.
+- In-class replication presentation by Sara is found in "presentation" folder.
-- Harvard Dataverse data files and Rscripts used in replication are found in "dataverse" folder.
+- Harvard Dataverse data files and Rscripts (from Authors) used in replication are found in "dataverse" folder.
 - Code Rscripts created by Sara for replication are found in "code" folder.
 - Figures and Tables created by Sara for replication are found in "figures and tables" folder.
 ---